 - Carrier bags and boxes are saved to be reused as required.

-- Paper is reused – and if required, draft documents will be printed on the reverse (unused) side.
+- Paper is reused – and if required, draft documents will be printed if strictly necessary and on the reverse (unused) side.

 In addition to the core business activity of recycling lights, we also recycle the following: